microsoft/WhatTheHack/047-TrafficControlWithDapr/Coach/Solution-03.md

      route: /collectfine
      pubsubname: pubsub
    scopes:
-     - finecollectionservice
+     - fine-collection-service
    ```

    _The `route` field tells Dapr to forward messages published to the `collectfinetopic` topic to the `/collectfine` endpoint.
 From there, the subscriber can handle each message.
 The `pubsubname` links the subscription.yaml file to the `pubsub` component.
-The `scopes` field restricts this subscription to only the service with the `finecollectionservice` app-id._
+The `scopes` field restricts this subscription to only the service with the `fine-collection-service` app-id._

 Now the `FineCollectionService` is ready to receive published messages through Dapr.